heidenreich/theironyard.github.io/source/jobs/index.markdown

     slug: "#mission"
   - name: "Our culture"
     slug: "#culture"
-  - name: "Programming instructor"
+  - name: "Programming instructors"
-    slug: "#instructor"
+    slug: "#instructors"
-  - name: "Community manager"
+  - name: "Community managers"
-    slug: "#community-manager"
+    slug: "#community-managers"
 ---

 #### The short story

 We're hiring programming instructors and community managers to launch code schools in cities across the Southeast.
 Check out the open positions below, and be sure to read about our [mission](#mission) and [culture](#culture).

-<a name="instructor"></a>
+<a name="instructors"></a>
-#### Programming instructor
+#### Programming instructors

+We're looking for:

+- An iOS instructor
+- A Ruby on Rails instructor
+- A front end (JavaScript) instructor

 If you live and breathe code as your craft, find joy in helping other people learn it too, and want a huge amount of time to pursue freelance, personal projects, or open source work, then this job was custom-made for you.

-We're looking for people to teach mobile (iOS or Android), Ruby on Rails, and front end engineering (JavaScript).

 **Educational values**